memfault/interrupt/_drafts/separating-keys-from-firmware.md

 endif
 ```

-## Sharing keys across a team
+## Sharing Keys Across a Team

 I have used the word "tidy" to describe the folder structure used here several
-times, but if these files are stored locally on a single developer's machine, or
+times, but if these files are stored locally on a single developer's machine or
 checked into a git repository, tidy won't be the word you are thinking of!

-The
-solution to this problem that I have been using, is simply to use a
+The solution to this problem that I have been using, is simply to use a
 cloud-storage synced folder for storing the keys (Dropbox, Drive, Onedrive etc).
 This will also give you a safe backup of these important files, and an easy way
 to share them across a team.

+If you are sharing sensitive keys, such as private keys used for secure
+connections to a cloud provider, it would also be advised to encrypt these files
+and folders at rest using a passphrase, or by using a secret key management
+service such as Hashicorp Vault.

-## Final thoughts
+## Final Thoughts

 Hopefully you will find this post helpful when creating a new project, or
 tidying up an old one!
 As always, there are many ways to achieve the same thing,